Topics: US News, Film and TV, Sydney Sweeney, Euphoria

 Sydney Sweeney has opened up with her true feelings about OnlyFans after the third season of Euphoria saw her character starting an account on the platform.

-Sweeney, 28, plays Cassie on the show, which recently wrapped up with the finale of its final season.
+The 28-year-old plays Cassie on the hit HBO show, which recently wrapped with a controversial finale that left many viewers reeling.

-Her character's story in the third season, which picked up several years after the second, saw her starting up an OnlyFans account in an effort to get money to pay for her lavish wedding to Nate, played by Jacob Elordi.
+Her character's story in the third season, which picked up several years after the second, saw her starting up an OnlyFans account in an effort to get money to pay for her lavish wedding to Nate (Jacob Elordi).

 Advert